FlorianCollin/rfsoc_sdr/Readme.md

 ## Important note

+* WARNING : By default, the configuration is set to arbitrary values.
+Always start by setting the DAC to the values you need!

 * If you're using a loopback, you may need to add an attenuator (e.g. -5db).

 * If you want to use a file from matlab, you must register it following the logic of this function :